-- Constant: The number of rows is always equal to the Row Constant Value parameter. - Variable: The number of rows is sampled from the ROW input at the start of each new block.
-Row permutations are not supported for the variable row type. - Selectable: ROW_SEL is sampled at the start of each new block.
-This value is then used to select from one of the possible values for the number of rows provided in the COE file.

-Number of Columns:

-- Value: This parameter is relevant only when the Constant column type is selected.
-The number of columns is fixed at this value. - COL Port Width: This parameter is relevant only when the Variable column type is selected.
+- Selectable: ROW\SEL is sampled at the start of each new block.
+This value is then used to select from one of the possible values for the number of rows provided in the COE file. - Number of Columns: - Value: This parameter is relevant only when you select the Constant column type is selected.
+The number of columns is fixed at this value. - COL Port Width: This parameter is relevant only when you select the Variable column type.
 It sets the width of the COL input bus.
-The smallest possible value should be used to keep the underlying LogiCORETM as small as possible. - Minimum Number of Columns: This parameter is relevant only when the Variable column type is selected.
+The smallest possible value should be used to keep the underlying LogiCORETM as small as possible. - Minimum Number of Columns: This parameter is relevant only when you select the Variable column type is selected.
 In this case, the core has to potentially cope with a wide range of possible values for the number of columns.
 If the smallest value that will actually occur is known, then the amount of logic in the LogiCORE can sometimes be reduced.
-The largest possible value should be used for this parameter to keep the core as small as possible. - Number of Values: This parameter is relevant only when the Selectable column type is selected.
+The largest possible value should be used for this parameter to keep the core as small as possible. - Number of Values: This parameter is relevant only when you select the Selectable column type.
 This parameter defines how many valid selection values have been defined in the COE file.
-You should only add the number of select values you need.

-• Column Type:

-- Constant: The number of columns is always equal to the Column Constant Value parameter. - Variable: The number of columns is sampled from the COL input at the start of each new block.
-Column permutations are not supported for the variable column type. - Selectable: COL_SEL is sampled at the start of each new block.
-This value is then used to select from one of the possible values for the number of columns provided in the COE file. - Rectangular Parameters #2 Tab: Parameters specific to the Rectangular Parameters #2 tab are as follows.
+You should only add the number of select values you need. - Column Type: - Constant: The number of columns is always equal to the Column Constant Value parameter. - Variable: The number of columns is sampled from the COL input at the start of each new block.
+Column permutations are not supported for the variable column type. - Selectable: COL\SEL is sampled at the start of each new block.
+This value is then used to select from one of the possible values for the number of columns provided in the COE file. - Rectangular Parameters #2 Tab: Parameters specific to the Rectangular Parameters #2 tab are as follows. - Permutations Configuration: - Row permutations: - None: This tells System Generator that row permutations are not to be performed. - Use COE file: This tells System Generator that a row permute vector exists in the COE file, and that row permutations are to be performed.
+Remember this is possible only for un-pruned interleaver/deinterleavers. - Column permutations:

-• Permutations Configuration:

-- Row permutations: - None: This tells System Generator that row permutations are not to be performed. - Use COE file: This tells System Generator that a row permute vector exists in the COE file, and that row permutations are to be performed.
-Remember this is possible only for un-pruned interleaver/deinterleavers.

-Column permutations:

 - None: This tells System Generator that column permutations are not to be performed - Use COE file: This tells System Generator that a column permute vector exists in the COE file, and that column permutations are to be performed.
-Remember this is possible only for un-pruned interleaver/deinterleavers.

-• COE File: Specify the pathname to the COE file.

-• Block Size:

-- Value: This parameter is relevant only when the Constant block size type is selected.
-The block size is fixed at this value. - BLOCK_SIZE Port Width: This parameter is relevant only if the Variable block size type is selected.
-It sets the width of the BLOCK_SIZE input bus.
-The smallest possible value should be used to keep the core as small as possible.

-• Block Size Type:

-Constant: The block size never changes.
-The block can be pruned (block size < row col).
+Remember this is possible only for un-pruned interleaver/deinterleavers. - COE File: Specify the pathname to the COE file. - Block Size: - Value: This parameter is relevant only when you select the Constant block size type.
+The block size is fixed at this value. - BLOCK\SIZE Port Width: This parameter is relevant only if the Variable block size type is selected.
+It sets the width of the BLOCK\SIZE input bus.
+The smallest possible value should be used to keep the core as small as possible. - Block Size Type: - Constant: The block size never changes.
+The block can be pruned (block size < row \ col).
 The block size must be chosen so that the last symbol is on the last row.
-An unpruned interleaver will use a smaller quantity of FPGA resources than a pruned one, so pruning should be used only if necessary.
+An unpruned interleaver will use a smaller quantity of FPGA resources than a pruned one, so pruning should be used only if necessary. - Rows\Columns:

-RowsColumns:

-If the number of rows and columns is constant, selecting this option has the same effect as setting the block size type to constant and entering a value of rows columns for the block size.
+If the number of rows and columns is constant, selecting this option has the same effect as setting the block size type to constant and entering a value of rows \ columns for the block size.